-In June 2010, the unexpected did happen.
+After installation, the unexpected did happen.
 A contractor dug through a major telecommunications duct bank containing the main fiber optic communication cables for the airfield lighting.
 Communications and airport operations continued flawlessly on the wireless radio network for the next week while new cables were procured and installed.

 Reaching Remote Sites

 In a majority of airside projects, site equipment is deployed over a large physical area.
 Locations may involve a few I/O points and remote operator consoles which are potentially distributed over distances up to five miles.
-In these situations, it’s often not economical to run fiber and wireless becomes the primary line of communication.
+In these situations, it’s often not economical to run fiber, and wireless becomes the primary line of communication.

-In fact, Liberty has standardized on wireless as the primary network for the more distributed applications on the airfield, including control from Central De-icing Facilities.
+In fact, the Canadian system integrator has standardized on wireless as the primary network for the more distributed applications on the airfield, including control from Central De-icing Facilities.
 De-icing is essential to safe aircraft operation in winter.
 An anti-freezing agent called glycol is used for this process.
 Because of its toxicity, environmental regulations now require modern airports to designate an area for the de-icing process, where glycol used to spray the planes is collected into reservoirs, cleaned and discharged.
 These de-icing facilities are generally remote from the main terminals, so independent lighting systems are used to guide planes into the appropriate bays for spraying.

 Mobile Connectivity, Maintenance, and Transferability